¡Versión en español pronto aquíl!

 Participants who wish to obtain a copy of the registration form and contest rules may do so

-from their translation department, student association, by requesting one from the organising
+from their translation department, student associations, by requesting one from the organising

-Experienced translators will sit on the correction committee and evaluate the exam papers and
+Experienced translators will sit on the corrections committee and evaluate the exam papers and

 grade them in accordance with a pre-defined correction grid.
 The one hundred best copies